-The KEF Facility contains covenants that require Business Loan to maintain its status as a separate entity, prohibit certain significant corporate transactions (such as mergers, consolidations, liquidations or dissolutions), and restrict material changes to our credit and collection policies.
-The facility also limits payments of distributions.
-Further, the KEF Facility requires us to pay distributions only from estimated net investment income.
-As a result of that change from our prior credit facility, we reduced our distribution from
+The Credit Facility contains covenants that require Business Loan to maintain its status as a separate entity, prohibit certain significant corporate transactions (such as mergers, consolidations, liquidations or dissolutions) and restrict material changes to our credit and collection policies.
+The facility requires a minimum of 20 obligors in the borrowing base and also limits payments of distributions.
+As of March 31, 2010, we had 23 obligors and we were in compliance with all of the facility covenants.